triach-rold/bettercsv/readme.md

     }
 }
 ```
 * **C++ Port** - Highly unstable and buggy.
 Will straight up not work in current versions.
-JSON support is non-existent for the C++ port.
+JSON and YAML support is non-existent for the C++ port.
 Might be scrapped.
 Preference commands are ignored.

 ## Planned features (features under consideration/review):